hackforla/peopledepot/docs/how-to/add-model-and-api-endpoints.md

    [link to code](https://github.com/hackforla/peopledepot/blob/09e2856b6dd8038aedbbc9b42c3a44009be1fd2f/app/core/api/views.py#L39-L79)

-   1. Define strings for all 5 actions: create, retrieve, partial_update, update, destroy, list.
+   1. Define strings for all 6 actions: `create`, `retrieve`, `partial_update`, `update`, `destroy`, `list`.
-   1. This one is fancy and provides example of data to pass into the query params.
-Most of the time we won't need it.
+   1. This one is fancy and provides examples of data to pass into the query params.
+It's probably more than we need right now.
       1. The examples array can hold multiple examples.
-         1. Example ID string has to be unique but is not displayed
+         1. Example ID string has to be unique but is not displayed.
-         1. summary string appears as an option in the dropdown
+         1. `summary` string appears as an option in the dropdown.
-         1. description is displayed in the example
+         1. `description` is displayed in the example.

-1. Add any query params
+1. Add any query params according to the requirements (this example is using the User model's ViewSet)

    ```python
    class UserViewSet(viewsets.ModelViewSet):